maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x10 CHAR-ENABLE
-The control character CHAR-ENABLE enables character mode (as opposed to line mode, see CHAR-DISABLE).
-See Model section for details.
+The control character CHAR-ENABLE enables _character mode_ (as opposed to _line mode_, see CHAR-DISABLE).
+See Model section for details, but the summary: in character mode received characters scrolls the display.
 When character mode is enabled, make sure the CHAR-TIME is set as desired.

 Note that the device throttles reception of characters, so care should be taken not too send too many characters from the host.